 - Copies of English Language Certification, e.g. IELTS, TOEFL or Pearson test score report.

 Months of entry

-On successful completion of the programme students will have gained an understanding of the full range of professional skills relevant for planning practice.
-Graduates will also possess specialist skills relevant to a chosen specialism.
+You will gain an understanding of the full range of professional skills relevant for practice, as well as the competencies appropriate to your chosen specialism.

 Information for international students

 Applicants whose first language is not English must meet the following language requirements: